isomerpages/govtech-gobusiness/pages/blog/2022-02-21-post-digital-ic.md

 Such information is accessible via the app’s front page.
 Meanwhile, further details such as date of birth, date of issue and the user’s residential address are only visible with user authentication.

-It should be noted that the Digital IC, like other personal information, are under the purview of the Personal Data Protection Act (PDPA).
+It should be noted that the Digital IC, like other personal information, is under the purview of the Personal Data Protection Act (PDPA).

 This means that businesses should not download, print, or store recordings or screenshots of the Digital IC.
 However, business owners may record the particulars on their own systems after viewing the Digital IC if needed.